 Poorly sealed countertops can harbor bacteria.
 Usually, the seals come off around the counter or some other weak point.

-These bacteria lead to viruses and other nasty side effects to your counter.
+These bacteria lead to viruses and other nasty side effects on your counter.

 Besides, the porous nature of granite makes it more likely to receive chips and fractures when subjected to sharp objects at high impact.